-Can you, should you, visit the Vatican and Colosseum in one day in Rome?
+Can you visit the Vatican and Colosseum in one day in Rome?

 Read on to find out the best way to conquer this busy day.

 You definitely can visit the two biggest sites in Rome in one day.

 As to whether you should do so is another matter entirely.

 If your schedule allows it, I suggest visiting these two intense sites on separate days.